 Important: Principals may require attendance of these students at any time up to the last day of the school year.

-Each year schools receive 4 student-free days (when student instruction does not occur) for professional development, school planning and administration, curriculum development and student assessment and reporting.
+Each year school councils may schedule up to 5 student-free days (when student instruction does not occur) for professional development, school planning and administration, curriculum development and student assessment and reporting.

-School councils have the flexibility to schedule the remaining 3 student-free days each year to meet local school needs.
+- school councils have the flexibility to schedule 2 additional student-free days based on local school needs

-Schools are unable to schedule additional student-free days to the 4 provided each year.
+Schools are unable to schedule student-free days additional to the 5 allowed each year.

 Where possible, schools are encouraged to coordinate activities with other local schools to promote cooperative professional development and planning and maximise the use of available resources.